Learn Quran, Arabic & Islamic Online

 Importance Of Dua Qunoot

-Dua is very important in the life of Muslims because Dua is like a conversation with Allah Almighty in which we put our needs before Him and ask His help in the resolution of our problems.
-We ask from Almighty Allah for everything that we want in our life no matter how big or small.
+Supplication is very important in the lives of Muslims because supplication is like a conversation with God Almighty in which we put our needs before Him and ask Him to help us solve our problems.
+We ask God Almighty for everything we want in our lives, no matter how big or small.

-Dua is a means of keeping in touch with Allah and due to Dua, we get closer to our Lord.
-So, Dua is a source of keeping the supplicant closer to the Almighty Allah.
-Dua is not only a submission about our needs before Allah Almighty but it is a form of worship as well.
+Supplication is a way to communicate with God, and thanks to supplication, we get closer to our Lord.
+Therefore, supplication is the source of bringing the supplication closer to God Almighty.
+Dua is not only a submission to our needs before God Almighty, but it is also a form of worship.

-Dua is considered a weapon with the help of which we can change our situation by asking for help from Almighty Allah.
-Dua can change the destiny so try to make Dua in every situation because with Dua you will always get closer to Almighty Allah.
+Dua is a weapon with which we can change our situation by asking God Almighty for help.
+Dua can change fate, so try to make dua in every situation because with dua you will always get closer to God Almighty.

-The use of dua has significantly been emphasized in the Quran and Sunnah and is a means for people to draw closer to Allah.
+The use of supplication is highly emphasized in the Qur’an and Sunnah and is a means of bringing people closer to God.

 Allah Almighty says in the Holy Quran: